 - GT4 Rear axle: 3.73 ratio

 - G80 Differential: automatic

 The G80 differential is a cool addition to have and this article explains how it works in a very simplified way but was an interesting read nonetheless.

-Regular Cab: The regular cab is just the smallest interior space that is available for the Colorado and it has only two doors with a single row of seating.
+Regular Cab: The regular cab is just the smallest interior space that is available for these trucks and it has only two doors with a single row of seating.